Willard Scott: Retirement

-Scott went into semi-retirement in early 1996, succeeded by Al Roker who moved from D.C. station WTTG.
-Scott had helped Roker earn the weather job at the NBC's WKYC in Cleveland.
+Scott went into semi-retirement in early 1996, succeeded by Al Roker who was a regular substitute for Scott on Today and was the weeknight weathercaster at WNBC in New York City.
+Scott had helped Roker earn the weather job at NBC's WKYC in Cleveland.

 Scott continued to appear two days a week on the morning program to wish centenarians a happy birthday (a tradition that continues to the present day).
 He appeared from the studio lot of WBBH, the NBC affiliate in Fort Myers, Florida.

 Scott also continued to substitute for Roker for over a decade afterward, an arrangement that mostly ended after NBC acquired The Weather Channel in 2008 and started using that channel's meteorologists as substitutes.

 Scott announced his full retirement from television on December 11, 2015.
 On Scott's final day, Today held a tribute to Scott featuring taped highlights from his many years with the show.
 The plaza outside Rockefeller Center was renamed Willard Scott Way in his honor.
 Several former Today staff came to bid farewell to Scott including Tom Brokaw, Jane Pauley, Katie Couric, and Gene Shalit along with Barbara Bush.
 After Scott was feted on the "Today Show" with cupcakes and comments from co-anchors, he said "I'm fading off into the sunset" and started singing Dale Evans's song "Happy trails to you until we meet again.
 Happy trails to you.
 Keep smilin' on 'til then."